In Exercises 35–40, use the standard normal distribution or the t... | Channels for Pearson+

 Normal Distribution

-The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, where most observations cluster around the mean.
-It is defined by two parameters: the mean (average) and the standard deviation (spread).
-In this context, the assumption of normality allows for the use of the standard normal distribution to construct confidence intervals when the sample size is large or the population standard deviation is known.
+The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
+In this context, it is important because the weights of the two-year-old males are stated to be normally distributed, allowing the use of the standard normal distribution for constructing confidence intervals.

 Recommended video: